‘A humanitarian catastrophe’: One year on, is there any hope for peace in Sudan’s brutal civil war?

 On the first anniversary of the conflict, France and its allies pledged $2.13 billion to support the UN Humanitarian Response Plan for Sudan, which requires $2.7 billion but has so far received only about 6% of that amount.

-According to Mohamed Ibn Chambas, High Representative for the African Union Commission’s Silencing the Guns initiative, the year-long conflict in Sudan has set the country back decades.
+According to High Representative for the African Union Commission’s Silencing the Guns initiative Mohamed Ibn Chambas, the year-long conflict in Sudan has set the country back decades.
 He says it will take more than a “generation to rebuild Sudan to its pre-war state.”

-There had been hope for a peaceful resolution through talks, but numerous attempts at a ceasefire agreement mediated by Saudi Arabia and the US in Jeddah, including those agreed upon by the warring parties, ultimately collapsed.
+Numerous attempts at a ceasefire agreement, mediated by Saudi Arabia and the US in Jeddah, including those agreed upon by the warring parties, have all ultimately collapsed.

 In January, Sudan’s army-led government said it was suspending its membership in the Intergovernmental Authority for Development (IGAD), an East African regional bloc that has been trying to mediate the brutal conflict in the country.
-The authorities criticized IGAD for inviting the RSF’s chief to a summit where leaders of the eight-member bloc had met to discuss ways to deal with instability in the nation.
+The authorities criticized the IGAD for inviting the RSF’s chief to a summit where leaders of the eight-member bloc had met.

-The leader of the Sovereign Council has repeatedly rejected IGAD’s proposed face-to-face meetings with his rival and has declined to accept a Kenya-led crisis committee tasked with mediating the talks, claiming that Nairobi has sided with the paramilitary forces.
+Burhan, the leader of the Sovereign Council has repeatedly rejected the IGAD’s proposed face-to-face meetings with his rival and has declined to engage with a Kenya-led crisis committee tasked with mediating the talks, claiming that Nairobi has sided with the paramilitary forces.

-Abu Dhabi has denied the allegations, and a government official was quoted by Reuters saying that the UAE has consistently called for de-escalation, a ceasefire, and the initiation of diplomatic dialogue in Sudan since the conflict began.
+Abu Dhabi has denied the allegations.
+A government official has been quoted by Reuters saying that since the conflict began the UAE has consistently called for de-escalation, a ceasefire, and the initiation of diplomatic dialogue in Sudan.

 In December, Sudan declared 15 Emirati embassy staff persona non grata and ordered them to leave the country within 48 hours.
 The move came after the Emirati government reportedly expelled three Sudanese diplomats from Abu Dhabi.